intel-analytics/ipex-llm/docs/docs/APIGuide/Losses.md

 criterion = KLDCriterion()
 ```

-Computes the KL-divergence of the Gaussian distribution.
+Computes the KL-divergence of the input normal distribution to a standard normal distribution.
+The input has to be a table.
+The first element of input is the mean of the distribution,
+the second element of input is the log_variance of the distribution.
+The input distribution is
+assumed to be diagonal.

 **Scala example:**
 ```scala